More Americans signed contracts to buy homes in June

 The National Association of Realtors said Wednesday that its index of pending sales rose 16.6%, to 116.1 in June.
 That’s up from a reading of 99.6 in May.

 Contract signings are now 6.3% ahead of where they were last year after being significantly behind last year’s pace due to the pandemic.
-An index of 100 is equal to the level of contract activity in 2001.
+An index of 100 represents the level of contract activity in 2001.

+All four regions saw more contract signings for the second straight month.
+The Northeast led the way with a 54.4% increase.
+Sales in the Midwest, South and West all jumped around 12%.

+“It is quite surprising and remarkable that, in the midst of a global pandemic, contract activity for home purchases is higher compared to one year ago,” said Lawrence Yun, NAR’s chief economist.
+“Consumers are taking advantage of record-low mortgage rates resulting from the Federal Reserve’s maximum liquidity monetary policy.”

+Freddie Mac reported last week that average interest rates on a 30-year fixed rate mortgage rose to 3.01%.
+The average had been 2.98% the previous week, the first time in 50 years that it slipped below 3%.
+The Federal Reserve wraps up a two day meeting Wednesday and is not expected to change its main borrowing rate.

-In May, the number of Americans signing contracts to buy homes rebounded a record 44.3% after plunging in the spring as buyers and sellers were sidelined by coronavirus-related closures and regulations.
+In May, the number of Americans signing contracts to buy homes rebounded a record 44.3% after plunging during the usually busy spring season as buyers and sellers were sidelined by coronavirus-related closures and regulations.

 May’s recovery was the highest month-over-month gain in the index since since its inception in January 2001.